 Recently there has been a flurry of articles criticizing discretionary overdraft services.
-My first reaction was to view the authors as zealot community activist with a paternalistic approach as self-appointed guardians who feel they, knowing what's best, must protect the uniformed public from themselves.
+My first reaction was to view the authors as zealot community activists with a paternalistic approach as self-appointed guardians who feel they, knowing what's best, must protect the uninformed public from themselves.

 However, I couldn't dismiss the articles entirely because I agree with some of the concerns.
 That said, I want to respond to misleading portrayals of discretionary overdraft services and financial institutions that provide them.